 1. Be fast

 Most likely, you’re creating a proposal because a potential client posted a gig on Upwork or some other job site.
 Your proposal will be just one among tens or more than a hundred other submissions.
 You can submit an amazing proposal that shows you’re the best freelancer for the job, but it won’t matter if the client never reads it.
-That’s why it’s in your best interest to be one of the first proposals for new gigs.
+That’s why it’s in your best interest to be one of the first proposals for new jobs.
 You don’t want to be the 53rd person to submit a proposal for a gig.
 No one will read it and it’s a waste of your time.
 As a general rule, whenever I apply for gigs on a job site or Upwork, I only bother submitting proposals for gigs that were posted in the past 24 hours or so.
 So if you see a gig you’re perfect for, don’t stall.
 Get out your template and submit a winning proposal as soon as possible.

 2. Keep it short and simple

 Clients are busy people, that’s why they’re hiring freelancers to help them out.
 Maybe you’re showing them your thorough work ethic by writing a lengthy, detailed proposal.
-But more likely than not they’re just not going to read it.
+But more likely they’re just not going to read it.
 Don’t give your clients a chance to get lost in your proposal.
 If your proposal is more than 2 pages, that’s probably too long.
 Keep it short and simple, only including the most relevant information.
 You can always give potential clients the option to contact you if they need more details.

 When submitting proposals on a site like Upwork, I recommend summarizing key points then including your full proposal as an attachment.
 Most Upwork freelancers never bother to create a full professional proposal.
 By attaching a full proposal, you’re showing the potential client that you’re professional without inundating them with too much information.